Skip to Main Content

 • As relationship bankers, community banks look at each small-business loan individually and often in customized terms based on many factors.

-• The CFPB’s rigid data collection requirements will hamper the ability of community banks to tailor loans to meet the unique needs of local businesses.
+• Rigid data collection requirements under Section 1071 of the Dodd-Frank Act would hamper the ability of community banks to tailor loans to meet the unique needs of local businesses.

 Letters & Testimonies